AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-data-connection.md

 >title="Match keys"
 >abstract="Match keys determine how data from different sources will be matched.
 Choose the match keys that are most relevant to your use cases and privacy guidelines."

 Match keys are identifiers used to reconcile members across audiences from different data sources.
+You cannot edit the match keys you initially selected for your data connection.

 Available match keys include:

 - **Hashed email**

-You cannot edit the match keys used in this data connection.

 ![A data connections workspace with the Match keys section highlighted.](/help/assets/setup/manage-data-connection/view-data-connection-match-keys.png){zoomable="yes"}